 Well, mosquitoes themselves do not get affected by the disease, in fact, they support the growth of the microorganisms and in turn transmit them to humans.

 When a virus or bacteria enters a mosquito, it goes through a lot of changes leading to its maturation and development within the mosquito.
 Once this virus reaches the infective stage, the mosquitoes rid themselves of the microorganisms through their saliva.
 And when this infected mosquito bites a human, it injects the microorganism into the human through its saliva.
-So, always prevent getting bitten by a mosquito!
+So, always prevent yourselves from mosquito bites!